tinyaiot-ps/Project-Management/README.md

   <img src="Images/Logo_Universität_Münster.png" alt="Universitaet Muenster_Logo" width="500"/>
 </p>

 Welcome to the documentation of our TinyAIoT project.
-This project was developed as part of a project seminar in the Information Systems and Geoinformatics Master's programs at the University of Münster together with the cities of Emsdetten and Laer.
+The TinyAIoT project is an innovative initiative, developed during a project seminar as part of the Information Systems and Geoinformatics Master's programs at the University of Münster.
+In collaboration with the cities of Emsdetten and Laer, we aimed to advance smart city technologies through sensor development.

 The project is concerned with the development of sensors to advance cities in the smart city sector.
 On the one hand, a sensor was developed that measures the fill level of public garbage cans, and on the other, a sensor that records and analyzes the volume in an area.
 This data is collected and displayed in a dashboard, which the cities can then use to send optimized routes for emptying the garbage cans to their specialists, or to track the development of noise levels and, if necessary, develop measures to take action against violations.